 Hello, Wonder kids!
 Welcome to Wonder Woman Wednesday.
 I’m Michael Troy, and I’ll be your tour guide for the next three or four paragraphs.
 So, sit back, buckle your invisible seat belts, and let's talk Wonder Woman!

 One of the things about serialized stories is that if there is a break in the story, then the viewer or consumer can become disinterested due to the amount of time that has passed.
 It’s why when TV shows come back on the air after a year-long break, viewership can sink.

-The following is an interview with Stevil Lowes regarding his comic book series, Hard Core Pawn.
-In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Lowes about the inspiration behind the series, his creative process in both writing and illustrating the comic, and more!
+The following is an interview with Dylan Meconis, Ben Coleman, EA Denich, and M. Victoria Robado regarding the recent release of the comic book series, The Long Con, through Oni Press.
+In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with the creative team about the inspiration behind the series, what they hope that readers will take away from their work, and more!

 In The Fanbase Weekly, the Fanbase Press staff and a host of special guests from across the pop culture spectrum discuss the top geek stories of the week.

 In this episode, the Fanbase Press staff welcomes guest Tony Caballero (writer, Magic Beyond Words: The J.K.
 Rowling Story, The Katniss Chronicles) to discuss the latest geek news stories of the week, including the biggest winners and losers of SDCC, the new discovery of water on Mars, the impact of James Gunn's firing by Disney, and more info on the Buffy reboot.